Historical Apoplexy · State Legislative Adaptations · Nebraska

 SESSION: The 109th Legislature (2025-2026).
 Nebraska legislative sessions convene on the first Wednesday after the first Monday in January.
 Sessions in odd-numbered years last ninety (90) legislative days; sessions in even-numbered years last sixty (60) legislative days.

-HISTORY: A version of this proposal was first developed in 2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS).
-The original proposal was sidelined during the 2016-2017 legislative cycle.
+HISTORY: A version of this proposal was first developed in 2015-2016 through the Sassafras and Maple Research Foundation (SMRF), the first non-partisan political trade school in the United States, registered with the Colorado Department of Higher Education, Division of Private Occupational Schools (DPOS), and authored by Imran Stanton Cooper.
+The original Colorado proposal was sidelined during the 2016-2017 legislative cycle.
+The Nebraska adaptation was drafted March 5, 2026, sitting within a series of legislative proposals covering every region of the United States.
 The present version incorporates updated research from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work providing the evidentiary foundation for this legislation.
+The Cromwell-Mode re-weave of May 24, 2026 restructured the Act under the Option B scope: the food and commodity assurance program remains in this Act; the public-health and education provisions previously included travel to the companion Nebraska Education Modernization Act, filed separately.
 The Nebraska adaptation reflects the state's unique unicameral structure, agricultural identity, meatpacking workforce, and the legacy of George W. Norris's commitment to structural reform and direct democracy.

 LEGISLATIVE DECLARATION